reasonml/reasonml.github.io/src/pages/community/articles-and-videos.md

 order: 0
 ---

-## Articles
+## OCaml Concepts

+Reason is just OCaml under the hood; We don't yet cover every concept on this documentation site.
+These external articles (in OCaml syntax) might help! **Make sure you install [reason-tools](https://github.com/reasonml/reason-tools) to translate the syntax to Reason!**

 - [Real World OCaml](https://realworldocaml.org): a comprehensive book on OCaml.
-Make sure you install [reason-tools](https://github.com/reasonml/reason-tools) to translate the syntax to Reason!
 - [GADT tutorial](http://mads-hartmann.com/ocaml/2015/01/05/gadt-ocaml.html) for those interested in the deeper parts of OCaml.

 ### BuckleScript